BTNeandertha1/BTDiablo/README.md

 ## Runes
 - Runes now have Stack mode and drop stacked from the world! (other than hard coded drops)
+- Lem-Zod Now have a beam of light when they drop
 - Eld Rune has 5 Replenish Life (was 15% Stamina Drain)
 - Dol Rune has 2 Life After Each Kill for all slots
 - Ist and higher Runes now all have 2% Experience Gained